-- 1. Avoid aspirin or ibuprofen types of drugs for 2 weeks.
+- 1. Avoid aspirin or ibuprofen types of drugs for two weeks.
 These drugs interfere with blood clotting.
-Alka Seltzer, Anacin, Ascriptin, Bufferin, Fiorinal, Dristan, Excedrin, Midol, Sine Aid, Sine Off, and Percodan all belong to this family, so don't take them.
-Tylenol is okay. - 2.
+Alka Seltzer, Anacin, Ascriptin, Bufferin, Fiorinal, Dristan, Excedrin, M idol, Sine Aid, Sine Off, and Percodan all belong to this family, so don't take them.
+Tylenol is okay.
+Please refrain from taking any Vitamin E or fish oil for six weeks before your surgery! - 2.
 DON'T SMOKE for at least 2 weeks before and 4 weeks after the surgery.
 You should cease smoking altogether for your general health.
 Nicotine impairs circulation and could adversely affect your wound healing capacity. - 3.
 Arrange for someone to drive you to and from the hospital or surgery center.
 You should also have someone stay with you the night of the surgery to make sure you are comfortable and doing well. - 4.
 Nothing to eat past midnight the day before your surgery.
 This is standard for any kind of surgery. - 5.
-Make sure your freezer works for ice!
+Make sure your freezer works for ice! - 6.
+Discontinue the use of birth control pills and/or hormone replacement therapy 2 weeks prior to surgery.
+Resume taking the birth control pills and/or hormone replacement therapy 1 week after surgery.